 Below you'll find an overview of what to expect from the transfer credit process.
-If you have additional questions, please do not hesitate to contact the Office of Admissions for the campus you are interested in attending.
+If you have additional questions, please do not hesitate to contact the Office of Admission for the campus you are interested in attending.
 Our advisers are available to you throughout the transfer process to ensure a smooth transition to Pace.
 For the University Catalog and related transfer information, please click here.

 Which of my courses will transfer?